NIKIVLASTOS/PHYS4840/PROJECT/README.md

 - **Internal Procedure: `sort_eigenpairs`**
   Sorts eigenvalues and corresponding eigenvectors using a basic selection sort algorithm to ensure energy levels are ordered from lowest to highest.

-This program serves as the computational backbone of the solver, linking together all physical modeling and numerical components into a single executable workflow.
+This program serves as the computational 'backbone' of the solver, linking together all physical modeling and numerical components into a single executable workflow.
 ### `plot_results.py`

 This Python script visualizes the numerical results computed by the Fortran solver.
 It reads the output files (`xgrid.txt`, `eigenvalues.txt`, and `wavefunctions.txt`) and produces plots of the wavefunctions, probability densities, and input potential.
 All plots are saved in a `plots/` directory.